Linux gaming rising

 While previous Civilization installments needed expansions to truly achieve greatness, Civ 6 feels like a much more complete game straight from the get-go.
 Be prepared to fall into the endless “just one more turn” trap yet again.

 The Aliens—now dubbed the Advent—won, and now crush humanity under a velvet boot.
 In XCOM 2, rather than being a multinational anti-alien strike force, your team’s a rag-tag bunch of resistance fighters flying around the world in a ship of your own, trying to overthrow the invaders and restore human self-determination.
 The setup and frequent timed missions add an even more frantic feeling to a game that already rocked high stakes, and XCOM 2 feels far more polished than its predecessor—and tweaks like stealth insertion add even more flavor to the beloved XCOM combat.
-Once you get the hang of the game, the massive War of the Chosen expansion ($40 on Amazon) changes the feel of the game completely.
+Once you get the hang of the game, the massive War of the Chosen expansion ($40 on Green Man Gaming) changes the feel of the game completely.

 Or you could grab Long War 2, the successor to the beloved Long War mod for the original XCOM.
 Long War 2 tweaks and twists virtually every aspect of the game, adding new maps, new mission types, new enemies, new weapons, new solider classes, new abilities, and even a deep new haven management system that makes the strategy layer much more compelling, complex—and stressful.
 And yes, Long War 2 works on Linux.